Introduction Java Spring Interview Questions And Answers

 Q7.How beans are injected in Spring.
 What is the best way of injecting beans and why?

-This is the advanced Java Spring Interview Questions asked in an interview.
-Java Objects which are initialized by Spring IoC container is known as Spring Beans.
+There are the advanced Java Spring Interview Questions asked in an interview.
+Java Objects which are initialized by the Spring IoC container is known as Spring Beans.
 To get the Spring Bean instance, we use Spring ApplicationContext.

-There are only a few different options exist to inject the beans in Spring:
+There are only a few different options that exist to inject the beans in Spring:

 - Setter Injection